 - started a pet project and finished it over a weekend

 - read Django history and made a prognosis for its future perspective

-- did profound research on developers and Django website examples at that time
+- did profound research on developers and Django website

 The result of this experiment exceeded all our expectations.
 We switched to Django quickly and haven’t betrayed it since 2014.